dtill/esphome-components/components/gdoor/README.md

     name: "GDoor Button Ring"
     gdoor_id: my_gdoor
     busdata:
-      - "011011A286FD0360A04A" # example from a short BUTTON_RING on OUTDOOR station
+      - "011011A286FD0360A04A" # example filter a short BUTTON_RING on OUTDOOR station
-      - "011011A286FD03A0A04A" # example from a long BUTTON_RING on OUTDOOR station
+      - "011011A286FD03A0A08A" # example filter a long BUTTON_RING on OUTDOOR station

   - platform: gdoor
     id: gdoor_indoor_button_light
     icon: "mdi:lightbulb-on"
     name: "GDoor Button Light"
     gdoor_id: my_gdoor
-    busdata: "011041A286FD0000A18F1E" # example from a BUTTON_LIGHT from INDOOR station
+    busdata: "011041A286FD0000A18FA7" # example filter a BUTTON_LIGHT from INDOOR station

 output:
   - platform: gdoor